Leet: History

 Leet symbols, especially the number 1337, are Internet memes that have spilled over into some culture.
 Signs that show the numbers "1337" are popular motifs for pictures and are shared widely across the Internet.

 Algospeak

-Algospeak shares conceptual similarities with leet, albeit with its primary purpose to circumvent algorithmic censorship online, "algospeak" deriving from algo of algorithm and speak.
+Algospeak (a portmanteau of algorithm and speak) shares conceptual similarities with leet, particularly in their primary purpose of circumventing algorithmic censorship online.
 These are euphemisms that aim to evade automated online moderation techniques, especially those that are considered unfair or hindering free speech.
-One prominent example is using the term "unalive" as opposed to the verb "kill" or even "suicide".
-Other examples include using "restarted" or "regarded" instead of "retarded" and "seggs" in place of "sex".
-These phrases are easily understandable to humans, providing either the same general meaning, pronunciation, or shape of the original word.
-It is furthermore often employed as a more contemporary alternative to leet.
+Prominent examples include use of the term "unalive" as a softened version of "kill" or "suicide", and "seggs" in place of "sex".
+These phrases are readily understood as euphemisms, providing either the same general meaning, pronunciation, or shape of the original word.
+Algospeak is employed as a contemporary alternative to leet.
 The approach has gained more popularity in 2023 and 2024 with pro-Palestinian social media users as the Gaza war intensified, in order to circumvent algorithms used by platforms such as Meta and TikTok.